grbfacet/facet/tutorial.md

 We have developed some examples and described various ways of thinking about relativity in the context of accelerated electrons.
 Their behavior is very unintuitive for non-physicists.
 Through constant use, a physicist begins to feel they have an intuitive grasp of what’s going on.
 That comes with training and experience over years of practice often doing calculations just like the examples here.
 To learn more, there have been many good expositions of relativity theory for the lay person.
 Einstein himself wrote a lucid layman’s guide that is still in print after nearly a century.

 Physicists commonly help their thinking by considering extreme cases.
 We did that when we looked at the mass formula for the extreme cases of v equal 0, c and 2c.
 George Gamow wrote a nice little book for lay people about a mythical Mr. Tompkins.
 Gamow’s approach was to wonder what ordinary daily experience would be like if the speed of light was slower, 10 miles per hour!
 Mr. Tompkins needs to go shopping and hops on his bike and starts to peddle.
 At first his speed picks up rapidly but as he gets to around 7 mph it begins to be a little harder to peddle faster.
 We noted at v = 0.87c the mass of an object doubles.
 If c is 10 mph then Mr. Tompkins is peddling a system (bike + himself) that weighs twice as much when he reaches 8.7 mph (87% of his c).
-And it quickly gets worse as he peddles harder and harder, barely increasing his speed with more and more effort but he continues to feel heavier and heavier.
+And it quickly gets worse as he peddles harder and harder, barely increasing his speed with more and more effort but he continues to seem heavier and heavier.

+We said we wouldn't discuss relativity beyond simply applying the mass formula to electrons.
+But we need to alert you to avoid making some incorrect assumptions.
+You may get the impression that Mr. Tompkins himself is struggling to peddle but actually, he would not notice anything unusual.
+He would continue to peddle at the same rate _from his point of view on the bike_.
+From our point of view watching him go by he would seem to be peddling slower and slower because of increasing intertia.
+That is the famous time dilation effect, as we watch him his clocks seem to slow down and his steady peddling is just a kind of clock.

 ### Relativity and plasma acceleration of electron bunches